Can you change jobs while buying a house?

 - Her new job is a promotion from high school to college sports

 - She has a strong track record in the industry

 Note that frequent job changes do not disqualify applicants as long as they make sense.

-Not all career moves are acceptable to mortgage lenders, even if you get paid more.
+Not all career moves are acceptable to mortgage lenders, even if you get paid more in your new career.

-The incentive-based portion of your income must have been received for 12 to 24 months, depending on the overall strength of your mortgage application and loan program.
+To count as income, incentive pay must have been received for 12 to 24 months, depending on the overall strength of your mortgage application and loan program.